made my own night mode

 31 Oct 2017 08:20 | macOS | security | exploits

-Sera is a free app for mac and iOS that lets you unlock your mac automatically
+Sera is a free app for mac and iOS that lets you unlock your mac automatically when your iphone is within a configured proximity.

-Unfortunately to facilitate this it stores the users login password in their
+Unfortunately to facilitate this it stores the users login password in their home directory at:

 [read more...]